LivInTheLookingGlass/Euler/README.rst

 -  ``make cs*`` will go to the csharp Makefile
 -  ``make py*`` will go to the python Makefile
 -  ``make js*`` will go to the javascript Makefile
+-  Any make recipes supported by Sphinx will be redirected to the docs Makefile
+-  All other recipes will be run for all languages

 For more information, please see the README documents in each section.